uber-archive/cpustat/README.md

 Name | Description
 -----|------------
-comm | Common Name from /proc/pid/stat or /proc/pid/cmdline.
-There is some logic to resolve common patterns into more useful names for common things. pid | Top level process id, sometimes referred to as "tgid" min | lowest sample for combined user and system time for this pid, measured from /proc/pid/stat.
-Scale is a percentage of a CPU. max | highest sample for combined user and system time for this pid, measured from /proc/pid/stat. usr | average user time for this pid over the summary period, measured from /proc/pid/stat.
-This should be similar to what "top" reports. sys | average system time for this pid over the summary period, measured from /proc/pid/stat.
-This should be similar to what "top" reports. nice | current "nice" value for this process, measured from /proc/pid/stat.
-Higher is "nicer". runq | time this process and all of its threads spent runnable but waiting to run, measured from taskstats via netlink.
-Scale is a percentage of a CPU. iow | time this process and all of its threads spent blocked by disk IO, measured from taskstats via netlink.
-Scale is a percentage of a CPU. swap | time this process and all of its threads spent waiting to be swapped in, measured from taskstats via netlink.
-Scale is a percentage of a CPU. ctx | number of voluntary context switches by this process and all of its threads, measured from taskstats via netlink. icx | number of involuntary context switches by this process and all of its threads, measured from taskstats via netlink. rss | current RSS value measured from /proc/pid/stat.
-This is the amount of memory this process is using. ctime | CPU time consumed by waited for children that exited during this summary interval, measured from /proc/pid/stat.
+`name` | common Name from /proc/pid/stat or /proc/pid/cmdline.
+There is some logic to resolve common patterns into more useful names for common things.
+`pid` | Top level process id, sometimes referred to as "tgid" `min` | lowest sample of combined user and system time for this pid, measured from /proc/pid/stat.
+Scale is a percentage of a CPU.
+`max` | highest sample of combined user and system time for this pid, measured from /proc/pid/stat.
+`usr` | average user time for this pid over the summary period, measured from /proc/pid/stat.
+This plus `sys` should be similar to what "top" reports.
+`sys` | average system time for this pid over the summary period, measured from /proc/pid/stat.
+This plus `usr` should be similar to what "top" reports.
+`nice` | current "nice" value for this process, measured from /proc/pid/stat.
+Higher is "nicer".
+`runq` | time this process and all of its threads spent runnable but waiting to run, measured from taskstats via netlink.
+Scale is a percentage of a CPU.
+`iow` | time this process and all of its threads spent blocked by disk IO, measured from taskstats via netlink.
+Scale is a percentage of a CPU, averaged over the summary interval.
+`swap` | time this process and all of its threads spent waiting to be swapped in, measured from taskstats via netlink.
+Scale is a percentage of a CPU, averaged over the summary interval.
+`vcx` | total number of voluntary context switches by this process and all of its threads over the summary interval, measured from taskstats via netlink.
+`icx` | total number of involuntary context switches by this process and all of its threads over the summary interval, measured from taskstats via netlink.
+`rss` | current RSS value measured from /proc/pid/stat.
+This is the amount of memory this process is using.
+`ctime` | total user+sys CPU time consumed by waited for children that exited during this summary interval, measured from /proc/pid/stat.
 Long running child processes can often confuse this measurement, because the time is reported only when the child process exits.
-However, this is useful for measuring the impact of frequent cron jobs and health checks where the CPU time is often consumed by many child processes. thrd | Number of threads at the end of the summary interval, measured from /proc/pid/stat.
+However, this is useful for measuring the impact of frequent cron jobs and health checks where the CPU time is often consumed by many child processes.
+`thrd` | Number of threads at the end of the summary interval, measured from /proc/pid/stat.
+`sam` | number of samples for this process included in the summary interval.
+Processes that have recently started or exited may have been visible for fewer samples than the summary interval.

+## Understanding the Output

 ## Data Sources